 Safety in construction should be top of the agenda the instant the project is approved.
-Ensuring this will minimise risks throughout the pre-construction and construction phase.
+Ensuring this will minimise risks throughout the pre-construction and construction phrase.
 There are 5 key things that need to be taken into account in ensuring a successful project.

 CDM 2015 identifies a number of key elements to securing construction health and safety.
 There are 5 key areas you will need to focus on.

 - Managing the risks by applying the general principles of prevention;

 - Appointing the right people and organisations at the right time;

 - Making sure everyone has the information, instruction, training and supervision they need to carry out their jobs in a way that secures health and safety;